Plotting and piloting

 • Course versus Track: (C) the term “course" was originally restricted to directions steered or intended to be steered through the water, while the term “track” is a path over ground.

 • Course Made Good: (CMG) the resultant direction – a straight line – between any two points on the vessel's track.
-For instance: 4 NM East and 4 NM North, would lead to CMG of 045° T.
+For instance: 4 NM east and 4 NM north, would lead to CMG of 045° T.

 This is a misnomer in that "courses" are directions steered or intended to be steered through the water.
 Therefore the term “Track Made Good” (TMG) is more precise and proper.